What Watching My Daughter Solve a Rubik’s Cube Reminded Me About Scalable Growth

 • Push harder on relationships

 Sometimes that helps in the short term.
-Often it just creates a different kind of mess.

 Process Turns Effort into Leverage